Who We Are

 Chris is a Korean American adoptee who grew up in rural Vermont.
 He first became interested in Classics in a history class as a high school sophomore.
-Chris is nearing the completion of a dissertation on the victory odes of Pindar and Bacchylides.
+Chris recently completed a dissertation on the victory odes of Pindar and Bacchylides.
 In his spare time, he enjoys playing the alto saxophone.

 Elizabeth Wueste, Vice President

 Assistant Professor of Archaeology and Classics, The American University of Rome

 Elizabeth is a Roman archaeologist, specializing in Late Antique honorific monuments.
 She is also an active field excavator and currently digs with the American Excavations at Morgantina.
 She identifies as hapa— half Chinese (by way of Hawaii) and half white.
 When she uses the Munsell soil color chart on her skin, she is a 10YR 4/6: “dark yellowish brown” = a tan half-Asian.

 JaShong King, Treasurer